Learning in repeated auctions: Introduction: scope and motivation

-Historically, auctions have usually been designed so that buyers do not have incentives to be strategic and their bids should reflect how much they value the items.
-This constraint still let plenty of choices to design auctions, and a large part of the literature focused on designing auctions that maximize the seller's revenue, assuming buyers are rational and not strategic.
-However, with internet and the automation of auctions, the landscape of possible applications changed drastically, necessitating more complex settings to accurately study the incentives and behaviours at play.
-More recently, the auction literature aims at understanding how the design of an auction platform impacts seller's revenue, system's welfare and the behavior of buyers and sellers in context where sellers (and sometimes buyers) play numerous auctions a day, to tackle situations appearing in modern online marketplaces.
+Historically, auctions have often been designed so that buyers have an incentive to bid in a way that reflects how much they truly value the items that are for sale.
+This constraint still leaves plenty of choices for auction design, and a large part of the literature has focused on designing auctions that maximize the seller's revenue, assuming buyers are rational.
+However, with the advent of the Internet and the automation of auctions, the landscape of possible applications has changed drastically, necessitating more complex settings to accurately study the incentives and behaviors at play.
+More recently, the auction literature has aimed at understanding how the design of an auction platform impacts seller's revenue, the global welfare and the behavior of buyers and sellers in contexts where sellers (and sometimes buyers) participate in a very large number of auctions each day.
+These setups reflect situations appearing in modern online marketplaces.